teobais/percircle/README.md

 #Contribute
-Feel free to submit a pull request for the <a href="https://github.com/toubou91/percircle/issues" target="_blank">existing</a> issues.
+Feel free to submit a pull request for the <a href="https://github.com/toubou91/percircle/issues" target="_blank">existing</a> issues or even introduce bugs/enhancements by opening a <a href="https://github.com/toubou91/percircle/issues/new" target="_blank">new</a> issue.

 #Credits and More
 The original project was created from <a href="http://circle.firchow.net/" target="_blank">Andre Firchow</a> and as I didn't find any similar here, I uploaded it.